DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Numerical Preliminaries

 \subsection{Distribution-In-Plateaux}

-Under the Distribution-In-Plateaux (DIP) formalism described in \citetalias{EverettCotter_2025} the particle distribution function in phase space $f(\bm{x},\bm{p})$ takes the form:
+Under the \textit{Distribution-In-Plateaux} (DIP) formalism described in \citetalias{EverettCotter_2025}, the particle distribution function in phase space $f(\bm{x},\bm{p})$ takes the form:

-where $\{x,y,z\}$ refer abstractly to a set of three spatial coordinates with Greek subscripts referring to discrete domains of those coordinates, $\{p,u,\phi\}$ are the modified spherical coordinates ($u=\cos\theta$) used as momentum space coordinates, with Latin subscripts referring to discrete domains of those coordinates.
+where $\{x,y,z\}$ refer abstractly to a set of three spatial coordinates with Greek subscripts referring to discrete domains of those coordinates, $\{p,u,\phi\}$ are the modified spherical coordinates ($u=\cos\theta$) used as momentum space coordinates\footnote{The orientation of the spherical momentum-space coordinates with respect to the spatial coordinates is determined by coordinate transform $e_a^{~\alpha}$.
+See \aref{app: coords} and \citetalias{EverettCotter_2025} for more details.}, with Latin subscripts referring to discrete domains of those coordinates.
 The function $H$ is a boxcar function where, for example, $H_\alpha(t)$ is defined as

-where $h_\alpha^\pm$ are the values of the boxcar function at the bounds of the coordinate sub-domain $t_\alpha\le t \le t_{\alpha+1}$, left variable to allow for modifications to the numerical scheme (see \sref{subsec: scheme}).
+where $h_\alpha^\pm$ are the values of the boxcar function at the bounds of the coordinate sub-domain $t_\alpha\le t \le t_{\alpha+1}$, left as a variable to allow for modifications to the numerical scheme (see \sref{subsec: scheme}).